ingus-t/AMAdillo-web-client/README.md

 ## Issues, planned changes (long list... :) )
 * If I got full user name list from Udacity admins - then all usernames could be completely removed from the dataset (they are only partially removed in an automated process.
 And doing it manually is error prone and time consuming).
 * For safe Slack integration I would need an admin from Udacity to talk to me.
 Privacy is important.
+* add ways to import/convert different data sources to JSON.

 Possible additional commands:
 * **/60days 1** - allows adding or editing information about a specific #60daysofudacity challenge day.
 And the full log would automatically be saved and available to Udacity staff.